 ~ What We Want, Linda Pastan

 I have been a decades-long student of dreamwork, astrology and psychology, with a particular passion for the depth psychology of C.G.
 Jung and his followers.
 I have been studying dreams since I was a pre-teen, and astrology since I was 18, when I was given my first book on AstroPsychology.
 I have studied many varieties of astrological theory and incorporate them all into my readings.
-I have regular and advanced training certificates from the Interchange Counseling Institute, and facilitate and write curricula for groups for both men and women in various contexts.
-Not one to dwell exclusively in the mind, I have paralleled my studies over the years with extensive creative process work training in the realms of painting (The Painting Experience) and movement (Authentic Movement).
+These include working with the Nodes of the Moon (Evolutionary Astrology), Chiron, Saturn, and Pluto.
+I have participated in dream groups for 25 years, and led them for 5 years.
+Not one to dwell exclusively in the mind, I have paralleled my studies over the years with extensive multi-year creative process work trainings in the realms of painting from the unconscious (The Painting Experience) and movement (Authentic Movement).
 I am also a trained medicinal herbalist.

 Diana brings warmth, humor, and supportive care and compassion to her counseling sessions.
 She is very bright and well-versed in astrology.
 In addition, she is highly perceptive and intuitive, with a strong spiritual base. ~Rio Olesky, Astrologer, Author, Astrology & Consciousness and Manual for the Modern Mystic

-“Thank you for the fine astrology reading!
-I have learned more from you than I ever have from other astrologers.” ~ Eleanor
+Thank you for the fine astrology reading!
+I have learned more from you than I ever have from other astrologers. ~EB

 Thank you again for your insightful and very professional reading.
 I enjoyed your approach and would like to keep these dimensions of insight in the foreground. ~AW

 I felt so expansive after your reading! ~DY

 I feel so much more healthy & aligned with who I am because you did my charts, and because you so clearly decribed for me the significance of these forces.
 Thanks so much for helping me to see myself. ~KT